Tony Awards 2022: Complete list of nominees and winners

 The show will feature musical performances from "The Music Man," "A Strange Loop," "Company" and many more.
 Samuel L. Jackson, David Alan Grier, Skylar Astin, and Cynthia Erivo are among those scheduled to present awards.

 The show will air on CBS and Paramount+ beginning at 8 p.m.
 ET.
 For the first time ever, the ceremony will air live on the West Coast.
-A streaming-exclusive special, "The Tony Awards: Act One," hosted by Darren Criss and Julianne Hough, will air at 7 p.m. on Paramount+.
+The show was preceded by the streaming-exclusive special, "The Tony Awards: Act One," hosted by Darren Criss and Julianne Hough, which was carried on Paramount+.

 Best New Musical